 Copywriting communicates with a brand’s target buyer persona in order to strengthen B2C or B2B relationships – but it is always written with a specific reader in mind.

-- The copy needs to be enjoyable to read.
-It’s important to produce copy that works as a sales pitch, but if it’s too dull, monotonous or packed with jargon, your bounce rate will be staggering.
+- Ensure it's enjoyable to read: It’s important to produce copy that works as a sales pitch, but if it’s too dull, monotonous or packed with jargon, your bounce rate will be staggering.
 Yes, copywriting is essentially advertising, but you need to disguise all that overt promotion behind fascinating, readable storytelling.

-- You need to be generous.
-Ideally, readers will finish scrolling through your copy and think to themselves, “I can’t believe they gave me all that information for free.”
-Presenting yourself as a brand who generously divulges their expert knowledge is a sure-fire way to garner devoted readers.
+- Find ways to be generous: Ideally, readers will finish scrolling through your copy and think to themselves, “I can’t believe they gave me all that information for free.”
+Presenting yourself as a brand that generously shares its expertise is a surefire way to garner devoted readers.

-- You need to write for humans, not just search engines.
-SEO skills will guarantee your copy gets found by the right audience.
+- Write for humans, not just search engines: SEO skills will guarantee your copy gets found by the right audience.
 But all that tricky, technical work is useless if readers feel bored, intimidated or alienated by what they’re reading.
-Write copy that appeals to humans as well as robots.
+Write copy that includes the level of depth and nuance that human readers appreciate.